aws/aws-encryption-sdk-cli/README.rst

 If multiple master keys are defined in the primary master key provider, the first one is treated as the primary.
 The primary master key is used to generate the data key.

-The below logic is used to construct all master key providers.
-We use ``DiscoveryAwsKmsMasterKeyProvider`` as an example.
+The following logic is used to construct all master key providers.
+We use ``StrictAwsKmsMasterKeyProvider`` as an example.

 .. code-block:: python